-11 Photos From the Opportunity Rover's Decade on Mars
+11 Photos From the Opportunity Rover's Mission on Mars

-On this date in 2004, the rover Opportunity landed on Mars.
-Originally intended to serve a mere 90-day mission, the rover has instead beamed back scientific discoveries for a decade.
+In 2004, the rover Opportunity landed on Mars.
+Originally intended to serve a mere 90-day mission, the rover instead beamed back scientific discoveries for 15 years.
+But since a massive dust storm in 2018, the rover Opportunity ceased sending data—and now, NASA has declared its groundbreaking mission complete.
 (Its twin rover, Spirit, ended its mission in 2011.)
-During that time, the rover has traveled 24.07 miles, from Eagle Crater to the Endeavour Crater (you can see the route Opportunity took here).
-Let's celebrate Opportunity's 10th anniversary on Mars with a look at the images the rover has captured of our red neighbor.
+Opportunity is the longest-serving robot ever sent to another planet.
+Let's celebrate Opportunity's Mars mission with a look at the images it captured.

 This meteorite, found by Opportunity on January 19, 2005, was the first meteorite ever identified on another planet.
 The rover's spectrometers revealed that the basketball-sized meteorite was composed mostly of iron and nickel.